A person dealing with different versions of themselves while battling schizophrenia.

 Paranoid Schizophrenia is a chronic condition marked by the onset of paranoia that is not abrupt.
 It is a gradual change that a person might experience in their thoughts about themselves and the world.
 Paranoid symptoms usually involve hearing, seeing, and tasting things that others don't.
 These are positive symptoms of hallucinations that are auditory, visual, tactile, and olfactory.

 People with the condition may start behaving strangely as they actively hold on to unusual beliefs.
 Many prefer distancing themselves from friends and family and cannot think clearly, pay attention, and function enough.
-Usually, their psychotic episode is accompanied by the delusion of persecution and hallucinations.
+Usually, their psychotic episode is accompanied by the delusion of persecution and schizophrenia symptoms like hallucinations.

 Undifferentiated Schizophrenia